February 21, 2022

 When doing the wall test (and your knee can't touch the wall), if you feel pinching or pressure at the front of the ankle, that is a clear sign of joint mobility limitation.
 And it’s time to do some stretches.

-We are now going to show you 2 of the best ankle mobility stretches, and then we are going to go over a few other ways that you can improve ankle mobility.
+We are now going to show you 7 of the best ankle mobility exercises, and then we are going to go over a few other ways that you can improve ankle mobility.

-The following stretches are go-to ankle mobility resistance band exercises for physiotherapist, chiropractors, athletic coaches, and fitness trainers across the world.
+The following exercises are go-to ankle mobility resistance band exercises for physiotherapist, chiropractors, athletic coaches, and fitness trainers across the world.

 The video was created by Dr. Michael Risher of RehabLab in Chicago.
 Dr. Michael Risher has a Bachelor of Science in Applied Health Science (Wheaton College, 2015), a Doctorate of Chiropractic (Palmer Chiropractic College West, 2019), and is a Certified Practitioner of Applied Kinesiology and CrossFit L-1 Trainer.